mjfrigaard/sharing-your-work/manuscript/03chapter.md

 `pwd` tells us where we are, otherwise known as the current working directory.
 Imagine the current working directory as the spot we're standing, and file path `/cloud/project` as the way back to our **`root`**  folder.

-To get a sense of our surroundings, lets list the files in `/cloud/project` using `ls`
+To get a sense of our surroundings lets list the files in `/cloud/project` using `ls`

 ```sh
 $ ls